retailcrm/api-client-php/doc/structure.md

 * `users`
 * `verification`
 * `statistics`
+* `webAnalytics`

-Every group implements corresponding API documentation block:
+There is also a special `customMethods` group that is used for custom API methods.
+Each group except this one implements corresponding API documentation block:
 * [English](https://docs.retailcrm.pro/Developers/API/APIVersions/APIv5)
 * [Русский](https://docs.retailcrm.ru/Developers/API/APIVersions/APIv5)